Sceluswe/.vim/README.md

 ## Installation
-On Ubuntu or the Windows 10 Ubuntu Kernel, Debian or in Cygwin:
+On Ubuntu, the Windows 10 Ubuntu Kernel, Debian or in Cygwin:

 ```
 cd ~